ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/matrix/1-foundations.md

 └── src/
 ```

-It's a common practice, and CMake recommends it, to build projects outside of
-the source tree as this provides several advantages:
+CMake recommends that you build projects outside of the source tree as this provides several advantages:

-- Keeps clutter out of the source tree, which is often under version control
+- Keeps clutter out of the source tree, which is often under version control.
-- Provides an easy way to remove the build artifacts (object files, libraries,
+- Provides an easy way to remove the build artifacts, such as object files, libraries, executables, and libraries.
-  executables, libraries)
-- Allows several build trees to co-exist at the same time, to have for example
-  debug and optimized builds, or builds with different configuration options
+- Allows several build trees to co-exist at the same time.
+For example, to have debug and optimized builds, or builds with different configuration options.

 In this case, the project will be built in the `build/` directory.